ronakumar97/PySpark-Assignment/README.md

 # PySpark-Assignment
-Pyspark Assignment for building model with Random Forest Classifier
+Jupyter notebook of Pyspark Assignment for building model with Random Forest Classifier.